 The School of Nursing offers Undergraduate and Graduate Programs of Study.

 Students apply to the pre-licensure undergraduate program at the beginning of the Junior year.
 The School of Nursing accepts transfer students from community colleges.
 There are articulation agreements with many local and state community colleges.
 This agreement facilitates easy transfer of courses taken prior to admission to the university and School of Nursing.
 There is also the RIBN option.
 Students who have earned an RN degree apply to the School of Nursing after completion of all university General Education and School of Nursing pre-requisites.
-We offer online options for our RN BSN completion program.
+We offer online options for our RN to BSN completion program.

 The Doctor of Nursing Practice (DNP) is the terminal practice degree in Nursing.
 This degree builds upon the student's current knowledge of clinical practice, and will prepare students to practice at the highest clinical level and provide leadership in our dynamic healthcare systems.